-Lanto had four top 10s in 2020, two of which came after a missed cut and one after a 58th place finish.
+Lanto had two top 10's after a missed cut in 2021.
+He then had four top 10s in 2020, two of which came after a missed cut and one after a 58th place finish.
 His best finishes came in 2019 after good results but his best results in 2018 and 2017 came after missed cuts.

 2-0.
 Both of Lanto's wins on the Korn Ferry Tour came in playoffs.
 Notably he beat high quality opposition each time, beating Abraham Ancer in his first playoff and Robby Shelton in his second.

 "I feel like mentally I can play hard golf courses.
 I like when par is a good score and I like long, hard golf courses, so it's fun for me.
 It's always a battle, you make a bogey and you make a birdie, you're kind of ahead of the curve, where on an easy golf course, you make a bogey, you've got to make two birdies.
 I think just mentally I like maybe the U.S. Open style golf courses more than the -- like last week where if you're five yards off, it could be a re-tee and out here you have a little bit of room to be creative.
 Just fits my eye better than some other golf courses."